What to Feed Chickens: A Complete Reference for Beginners

 Grower Feed

 After the starter phase, chickens transition to grower feed until they are about 14-20 weeks old.
-Grower feed has a slightly lower protein content (16-18%) and is designed to support continued growth without causing excessive fat deposition.
+Grower feed has a slightly lower protein content (16-18%).
+It is designed to support continued growth without causing excessive fat deposition.

 Layer Feed